LogTide

 // Sanitize logs before returning (remove internal fields)

-const sanitizedLogs = logs.map(log => ({
+const sanitizedLogs = tenantLogs.slice(0, 100).map(log => ({

-timestamp: log.timestamp,
+timestamp: log.time,

 level: log.level,